SushritPasupuleti/pm2-nginx-Deployment-Scripts/README.md

-# Prepare Production Environment for Deploypent using Nginx and pm2
+# Prepare Production Environment for Deployment using Nginx and pm2

 ## Nginx Setup
 ### 1. Install Nginx